maxx-808/budget-tracking/README.md

 `CLIENT_REFRESH_TOKEN="your refresh token from google user content"`

 After that has been done, make sure you are not already running any servers on port 3000 or 5000 (unless you change this projects ports) then you can run `npm run dev` in the terminal which should launch the application.
+Also There are a few things needed if you are to run this on a deployed app.
+Be sure to look out for logged errors.
+Running `heroku logs --tail` was extremely helpful in fullfilling all of OAuth and googles requirements to get all mail functions working.

 <a name="usage-information"></a>